RaashidGIT/Learning-C-Cpp-Programs/README.md

 ## Overview

-This repository contains the programs developed as part of the C and C++ Programming Lab for the M.Sc. degree at St. Joseph's College (Autonomous), Devagiri.
+This repository contains the programs developed as part of the C and C++ Programming Lab for the MSc-Computer Science degree at St. Joseph's College (Autonomous), Devagiri.
 The applications demonstrate various algorithms and data structures fundamental to C and C++ programming.

 ## Table of Contents